-This is a newspaper that, while reporting on factual events, employs rumour and gossip to the point where quite a few articles are not factual but are simply "click-bait".
+The "Daily Male" may actually report on factual events, however it employs rumour and gossip to the point where quite a few articles are not factual but are severe editorial biased opinion pieces or "click-bait".

 This is a website and paper that can most charitably be described as far-right propaganda.